 The fuel cap is located in the middle of the rear of the boat.
 A specially designed fuel key is provided to open the cap.

 NOTE: The cap is sealed by a rubber o-ring.
 Please do not overtighten.

-The 24 Series boats, for extra convenience, have a fuel fill on both sides to allow for easy fueling.
+Both the 22 and 24 Series boats, for extra convenience, have a fuel fill on both sides to allow for easy fueling.

 Filling the Tank